Woolworths Supermarkets: Loyalty schemes

 Loyalty schemes include a number of incentives for purchasing at their stores by subsidising petrol prices at Caltex Woolworths petrol stations and the now defunct Woolworths Plus Petrol.
 Discounts included 2-cent, 4-cent, 6-cent and in some regional areas 10-cent discounts on fuel, rewarded for purchases over certain amounts.

-Everyday Rewards and credit card
+Everyday Rewards

-In September 2007, Woolworths began a trial in central-west New South Wales of Everyday Rewards, a Woolworths shopping card that automatically tracks supermarket purchases and fuel discounts, thus eliminating the need for shoppers to retain paper coupons.
+In September 2007, Woolworths began a trial in central-west New South Wales of Woolworths Rewards, a Woolworths shopping card that automatically tracks supermarket purchases and fuel discounts, thus eliminating the need for shoppers to retain paper coupons.
 In addition it allows Woolworths to record purchases made by customers to offer them relevant promotions and for studies in demographics and marketing, hence incentives for customers who register their details.
-This followed Woolworths' announcement that it was planning to launch a general purpose credit card in 2008.
-Woolworths offered these credit card holders reward vouchers redeemable throughout its store network.
-Woolworths subsequently announced that the Woolworths Everyday Money MasterCard would be launched on 26 August 2008, allowing customers to earn shopping cards redeemable at Woolworths Group retailers.

-In February 2008, following the New South Wales trial, Woolworths announced that its Everyday Rewards card would be rolled out nationally.
+In February 2008, following the New South Wales trial, Woolworths announced that its Woolworths Rewards card would be rolled out nationally.
 The implementation began with South Australia and Northern Territory in mid-February 2008, and to other states (excluding Tasmania) by the end of May 2008.
-During the NSW trial, 50,000 cards were issued to customers.

-Woolworths stated in June 2008 that "well over a million" shoppers had taken a card and registered their details.
-In August 2008, there were 3.8 million cards on issue, with 2.4 million cards registered.

-From June 2009, Everyday Rewards cardholders were able to earn Qantas Frequent Flyer points by using their Everyday Rewards cards.
-Cardholders who had successfully linked their Frequent Flyer card to their registered Everyday Rewards card can earn one Frequent Flyer point for every dollar over $30 that they spent in store.
 In August 2009, Woolworths announced that there were 3.8 million cards registered, of which 1.2 million were linked to a Qantas Frequent Flyer account.
-On 26 October 2015, Woolworths announced that customer loyalty cards would no longer earn Qantas Frequent Flyer points from 1 January 2016, instead receiving more discounts on groceries.
-The new discount program came into effect on 28 October 2015.
-Everyday Rewards cardholders were sent new Woolworths Rewards cards.
-However 29 July 2020, the program was once again renamed Everyday Rewards.